ggcrunchy/corona-docs/markdown/guide/data/numbersInLua/index.markdown

 ## Overview

+**TODO** Open with something a bit more common, like compared 5.5 + 1.5 to 1.4 + .6, to lead with the "this can get weird" thing

+<a id="anatomy"></a>

+## Anatomy of a Number

-Numbers in Corona are 64-bit values, interpreted by Lua 5.1 as double-precision IEEE-754 "float"s.
+Numbers in Solar2D are 64-bit values, interpreted by Lua 5.1 as double-precision IEEE-754 "float"s.
 This gives our numbers some flexibility, but comes with a few quirks.

 **TODO** +43.75 = 0x4045 e000 0000 0000 = 0 10000000100 010111100000000000000000‬00000000000000000000000000000000